A finite volume scheme for the local sensing chemotaxis model: Existence proof and entropy diminishing property of the scheme

 \begin{proof}[Proof of Theorem~\ref{thm.exi}] For $\omega \in (0,1)$, we consider the regularized solution $(u^{n,\omega},v^{n,\omega})$ built in Lemma~\ref{lem.regIC}.
 Since $\omega \in (0,1)$, we deduce thanks to~\eqref{3.massu} and~\eqref{3.massv}, that there exists a constant $C>0$ independent of $\omega$ (but which depends on $\T$) such that

 Thereby, for any $1\leq n \leq N_T$, there exists $(u^n,v^n)$ such that, up to a subsequence, as $\omega \to 0$ we have

 We conclude that $(u^n,v^n)$ is a solution to the scheme~\eqref{2.schu}--\eqref{2.schv}.
 Besides, the linear structure of the scheme allows us to deduce that $(u^n,v^n)$ is the unique solution to the scheme and that in fact, as $\omega \to 0$, the whole sequence $(u^{n,\omega},v^{n,\omega})$ converges toward $(u^n,v^n)$.
-We now pass to the limit in~\eqref{3.massu} and~\eqref{3.massv} in order to obtain the mass estimates~\eqref{2.massu} and~\eqref{2.massv}.
-Moreover, a first consequence of~\eqref{3.EIeps}, using the nonnegativity of all terms appearing in the sum, is that for all $\sigma \in \E_{{\rm int}}$ with $\sigma = K|L$, we have
+We now pass to the limit in~\eqref{3.massu} and~\eqref{3.massv} in order to obtain the mass estimates~\eqref{2.massu} and~\eqref{2.massv}. {Moreover, a first consequence of~\eqref{3.EIeps} and the uniform, with respect to $\omega$, bound~\eqref{bound_th4}, is that for all $\sigma \in \E_{{\rm int}}$ with $\sigma = K|L$, we have}

 This implies that $u^n$ is positive.
 Indeed, by contradiction let us assume that there exists $K \in \T$ with $u^n_K=0$.
 Then, the previous inequality implies that any cell $L \in \Ne(K)$ should satisfy $u^n_L=0$.
 Then, repeating this argument over all $K \in \T$ we conclude that $u^n_K = 0$ for all $K\in\T$.
 This contradicts the mass estimate~\eqref{2.massu}.
 Hence, $u^n$ is a positive vector for all $1\leq n \leq N_T$ and since $\mathbb{M}_v$ is a M-matrix we deduce that $v^n$ is also a positive vector for all $1\leq n \leq N_T$.